apiad/csphil/README.md

-# csphil
+# Philosophical Questions for Computer Scientists

-An introduction to philosophy for computer scientists
+> An introduction to philosophy for computer scientists.